qcjx96/qcjx96.github.io/_posts/2025-04-01-Burnout-GE.md

 \end{equation}
 $$

-Assume that all profits made by the firm $ \pi $ are distributed to the household, though the households cannot directly control the firm's decisions (and therefore profit), so they take $ \pi $ as granted.
+Assume that all profits made by the firm $$ \pi $$ are distributed to the household, though the households cannot directly control the firm's decisions (and therefore profit), so they take $$ \pi $$ as granted.

-The household's consumption costs cannot exceed their income from profits and labour, so they are subject to the budget constraint $ p C \le \pi + w L$, where $p$ is the price of goods and $w$ is the wage rate.
+The household's consumption costs cannot exceed their income from profits and labour, so they are subject to the budget constraint $$ p C \le \pi + w L$, where $$p$ is the price of goods and $$w$ is the wage rate.

 Since we are in a one-period model, let's assume that the household consumes all their income, so that
 $$